 All program requirements can be met in two semesters (fall and spring).
-Foreign Scholars have the option of attending on a part-time basis, which allows them up to three years to complete the program.
+Student have the option of attending on a part-time basis, which allows them up to three years to complete the program.
 Students must be continuously enrolled every fall and spring semester, and students are responsible for complying with all visa restrictions or requirements.

 Business and Commercial Law